malmgrenola/feed-us/README.md

 a http-server should start on port 3000 and the site is now available on `http://localhost:3000`.
 Google API's used is locked to `localhost:3000` & deploy url `malmgrenola.github.com/feed-us`.
 To change the default port please update in `package.json` under the scripts section.
-Please note that changing port will disable the usage of google api key provided in the project.
+Please note that changing port will disable the usage of the restricted google api key provided in the project.

 ## Credits

-### Content

-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media